Tomato Pie Recipe (With Fresh Tomatoes)

 grated vegetarian parmesan sprinkled atop mayo-cheese mixture on unbaked tomato pie

-Baking Southern Tomato Pie
+Bake Southern Tomato Pie

 20. Bake at 190 degrees Celsius (375 degrees Fahrenheit) for 30 to 35 minutes until the edges and sides of the crust are golden.

-TIP: For a crisp bottom, keep the pan close to the bottom heating element.
+Tip: For a crisp bottom, keep the pan close to the bottom heating element.
 I’d recommend moving your oven rack to the bottom third of the oven.

 assembled southern tomato pie in a clear glass pie dish in the oven before baking